backstitch/backstitch.github.io/_posts/2015-05-17-organization.md

 - **Primary Topic (yellow star)**: set this topic as the team's default topic.
 When team members log into backstitch they will be greeted with the default topic rather than their "What's New" topic. (note: only one default topic can be selected per team)
 - **Remove Topic (red X)**: allows you to either remove the topic from the team (and still be accessible by you) or to delete the topic forever (this cannot be undone).
-- **Auto follow**: causes all mmembers of this team to automatically follow this topic.
+- **Auto follow**: causes all members of this team to automatically follow this topic.
 - **Allow unfollow**: determines if members of this team area allowed to unfollow this topic or not.

 --